iprana-lab/iprana-lab.github.io/_pages/about.md

 {: .block-tip }

 ### Opportunities
-I am always open to working with:
+I would be more than happy to work with:
 - **Motivated students** eager to explore AI/ML and computational methods to solve engineering problems
 - **Research collaborators** across disciplines
-- **Industry partners** seeking data-driven innovation
+- **Industry partners** seeking data-driven and hybrid innovations

 ---

 ### Contact Me
 :email: **Email:** [omprakash@iitd.ac.in](mailto:omprakash@iitd.ac.in)
 :telephone: **Tel:** +91 11 2659 1019
-:pushpin: **Office:** Block II, Room number: 377, Department of Chemical Engineering.
+:pushpin: **Office:** Office: II - 377, Department of Chemical Engineering.
 IIT Delhi.
 Hauz Khas, New Delhi, 110016, India

 ---
 <!--